[Travel Hacking] Booking Cheap One-Way Fares from Europe

 Points and Miles

 Although we primarily feature flight deals here at Thrifty Traveler, the secret to our method of flying is a combination of both flight deals and points & miles.
 Some of our trips we will pay for if we find a cheap mistake fare, but we generally use points and miles to fly around the world.
 It’s cheap and easy if you’re good at managing credit cards.
 For example, we signed up for two American Airlines credit cards (50k AAdvantage miles each) last year and flew round-trip to Germany in Business Class on American’s 767-300 and Business Class on Air Berlin!
 We’re headed on a couple trips this year in First/Business class again to Europe.
 Points and Miles are a great way to book premium airfare one-way or round-trip for next to nothing.
-Check out our Beginner’s guide to credit cards to get started.
+Check out our Beginner’s guide to get started.

 Delta is also running a great SkyMiles sale which can get you from most US cities to Europe for only 42k SkyMiles round-trip!
 This is a hell of a deal as well.
 Just be careful of award trips booked one-way from Europe!
 They can have hefty fees from certain airports!